-KL, 1W, 2H - Children will walk through the lobby door and through the courtyard door to line up outside their classrooms.
+KB, 1S, 2G - Children will walk to the right and around the building along the path to line up outside their classrooms.

-KB, 1S, 2G - Children will walk to the right around the building and line up outside their classroom.
+KL, 1W, 2H - Children will walk around the building to line up in the courtyard outside their classrooms.